Cheap fall getaways

 Horseback-riding in northwest Illinois

-Five miles west of Oregon on the Rock River, White Pine Ranch offers an Adults Only Weekend Nov.
-3-5 in 2023.
+Five miles west of Oregon on the Rock River, White Pine Ranch offers an Adults Only Weekend on the first weekend of November.

 Cost of $250 includes horseback riding, a horsemanship class, a hayride, games, crafts, lodgings in dorms and five meals.